oesteve/beers/README.md

     curl http://localhost:8000/beers/13

-If you have je `jq` tool installed in your system, you can get a pretty version this these commands:
+If you have `jq` tool installed in your system, you can get a pretty version with these commands:

     curl http://localhost:8000/beers?query=nachos | jq -r '.'
     curl http://localhost:8000/beers/12 | jq -r '.'